rodrigocava/mrrobot/README.md

 * CarCamera:
   * Handles camera stream and object detection for the stop sign
 * WebServer:
-  * Creates a webserver to stream the camera and control
+  * Creates a webserver to stream the camera and control the car
 * TrainData:
   * Handles gathering and saving train data
 * CarBrain:
   * Handles the load of the pre-build Machine Learning model and self-driving based on the camera images